 The Adviser's Portfolio Allocation Advisory Committee ("PAAC") oversees the allocation of the Fund's assets among the various credit strategies, and is broadly responsible for (i) formulating, monitoring and updating the investment policy statement of the Fund, (ii) advising as to strategic and tactical allocation in response to dynamic market conditions and reviewing weightings across credit strategies to ensure they are consistent with the Committee's target allocations, (iii) oversight of the investment portfolio of the Fund, (iv) reviewing the valuation policy and procedures for the Fund and (v) monitoring the risk management process for the Fund.
-The PAAC currently consists of three voting members, Mark Jenkins, Brian Marcus, and Justin Plouffe as well as one non-voting member, Linda Pace.
+The PAAC currently consists of four voting members, Mark Jenkins, Brian Marcus, Justin Plouffe, and Adam Moss.
 Mark Jenkins currently serves as the chairman of the PAAC and formal PAAC votes are held at least quarterly.